 The denominator is obtained by summing all children aged 4 or 5 years who are reported as Aboriginal and/or Torres Strait Islander and have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling).
 Identifiers Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
 For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
 Matching SLKs should be identified appropriately.
 See Appendix A: 'Creating unique child records from episode records'.

-Identifier data Child/Person URL data elements:

-elements Statistical linkage key 581 (METeOR ld 349895)

-Data collection de etails

-Data source(s) Numerator: NECECC

-Denominator: NECECC

-Frequency of Numerator: Annual

-data source collection Denominator : Annual

-3.3 Vulnerable and disadvantaged children4
+Identifier data Child/Person URL data elements: elements Statistical linkage key 581 (METeOR Id 349895) Data collection of Data collection details Data source(s) Numerator: NECECC Denominator: NECECC Frequency of data source collection Numerator: Annual Denominator: Annual 3.3 Vulnerable children and children experiencing disadvantage4